Constitutional history of China: 1982 constitution

 The system of government set up under the 1982 Constitution has undergone some changes, largely due to the evolution of Constitutional conventions rather than textual amendments.
 The most significant of these occurred in 1989.
 As drafted, the 1982 Constitution contemplated that the power of the state would be distributed between the general secretary of the Chinese Communist Party, the premier of the State Council, and the chairman of the Central Military Commission.
 The President, as nominal head of state, would be a symbolic role with little substantive power.
 Such was the arrangement until 1989.
-Deng Xiaoping, also the Chairman of Central Military Commission, used his formal powers during the 1989 Tiananmen Square protests and massacre to deploy troops to Beijing in support of the state of emergency declared by Premier Li Peng, and colluded in the subsequent violent crackdown in Beijing, against the wishes of Zhao Ziyang, the General Secretary of the Communist Party.
-In a reaction against the conflict between the independent power centers, at the expiration of Deng's term, the new paramount leader, Jiang Zemin, became General Secretary of the Chinese Communist Party, and later took on the position of the Chairman of the Central Military Commission as well.
+Deng Xiaoping, also the Chairman of Central Military Commission, used his formal powers during the 1989 Tiananmen Square protests and massacre to deploy troops to Beijing in support of the state of emergency declared by Premier Li Peng, and colluded in the subsequent violent crackdown in Beijing, against the wishes of Zhao Ziyang, the General Secretary of the Communist Party, who advocated negotiation with the student protestors.
+In a reaction against the conflict between the independent power centers, at the expiration of Deng's term, the new paramount leader, Jiang Zemin, after he became General Secretary of the Chinese Communist Party, would later take on the positions of the Chairman of the Central Military Commission and of President of the People's Republic as well, effectively ending the relative separation of party and state that had prevailed since Hua Guofeng faded into political obscurity.

 In 2004 the constitution was amended to state that China "encourages, supports, and guides the development" of the private sector "in accordance with law, exercises supervision and control."
-The constitutional revisions stated that "citizens' lawful private property us inviolable," which was the first time in PRC history that private property rights received constitutional guarantees.
+The constitutional revisions stated that "citizens' lawful private property is inviolable," which was the first time in PRC history that private property rights received constitutional guarantees.